kkensuke/myjb-en/pages/python/basics.md

 When programming, we often put some comments to explain the code.
 In python, we can use `#` to write  comments.

-If you want to comment out multiple lines, you can use `""" """` to write comments (actually, this is called docstrings).
+If you want to comment out multiple lines, you can use `""" comment """` to write comments (actually, this is called docstrings).

 ```{code-cell} ipython3
 # This is a comment.
 No output.